 The Thompson Test is a common physical exam that doctors use to determine if an Achilles tendon has ruptured.

 This test involves the patient lying face down on the exam table with knees at a 90 degree angle.
 The doctor squeezes the calf muscles of the injured leg.
 If the foot flexes downward (like trying to point your toes) the Achilles tendon is not torn.
 If the Achilles tendon is torn, the foot does not move.
+When calf muscles are squeezed, the foot should go into plantarflexion if the Achilles tendon is intact)

 X-rays don't show much relative to tendons and other soft tissue but it will provide an image of the overall bone structure of your ankle.
 It is helpful in identifying bone spurs, calcifications within the tendon, fractures or degeneration of the heel bone.